Chaxwell/vscode-extension-symfonyYamlTranslationsResolver/README.md

-# Alpha version
+# Beta version (0.9.2)

-As this is still an alpha version, please do not report any bug *yet*
+Now using an actual YAML parser, there are still improvements to be made. (eg. cache)